-MANAGING STAKEHOLDERS RELATIONSHIPS

-Principle 13: Engagement with Stakeholders
+MANAGING STAKEHOLDERS RELATIONSHIPS Principle 13: Engagement with Stakeholders

 The Company has put in place practices that enable regular communication and engagement with stakeholders, so as to understand and address their needs and interests.
 Platforms used to communicate and engage with stakeholders include a current website and other social media tools.
 Formal materiality assessment exercises with internal and external stakeholders were conducted from FY2017/2018 to FY2018/2019 to identify environment, social and governance (ESG) topics that matter to them.
+Recognising a fast-evolving development on ESG focus globally and to build resilience having regard to our operating environment amid the COVID-19 pandemic, another stakeholder engagement exercise involving both internal and external stakeholders was carried out in FY2021/2022.
 The results from the materiality assessments and ongoing engagements continue to influence sustainability efforts in the Company.
-The basis for and methods of engagement with the stakeholders, along with the key areas of focus for each stakeholder group, can be found on pages 76 to 80 of the Sustainability section of this Annual Report (including the maintenance of a current corporate website).
+The basis for and methods of engagement with the stakeholders, along with the key areas of focus for each stakeholder group, can be found in the FY2021/2022 Sustainability Report (including the maintenance of a current corporate website).
+It is to be noted that SingPost publishes an online Sustainability Report annually within 5 months of its financial year end.